-Trust us: one of the proudest moments of your life will be when you write that little line with your name, stating authorship of research you truly believe to be a real contribution for science.
+Trust us: one of the proudest moments of your life will be when you write that little line with your name, stating authorship of research you truly believe to be a real contribution to science.
 But it will also be a moment haunted by many doubts: will your name stand alone?
 Were there other people who made a real contribution to your project that deserve to receive credit for it?

-In a very simplistic definition, we can say that authorship is attributed to the person who had the major intellectual contribution to a publication; that includes:
+In a very simplistic definition, we can say that authorship is attributed to the person who had the major intellectual contribution to a publication.
+That includes:

 - data acquisition, management and interpretation;

 - design of the project or study;